varnamproject/varnamd-govarnam/README.md

-varnam-daemon
+varnamd
 =============

-Varnam daemon which also acts as a HTTP server
+Varnam daemon which also acts as a HTTP server.
+This program powers http://varnamproject.com